coloursofnoise/Resources/Mapmaking:-Entity-and-Trigger-Documentation.md

 ### Refill (Disabled/Enabled)
 ### Mini textbox
 ### Wind pattern
+These triggers active whichever wind pattern they have set when the player enters it.
 ### Stop Boost
+These triggers will stop the player from moving upwards after using a final node of a Badeline doesnt If the player doesn't screen transition or hit this trigger, she will continue to rise of get stuck offscreen or below anything solid, which is essentially a softlock (escapeable with respawns).
 ### Snowballs
+Entering it will either make Snowballs start appearing at regular intervals or stop appearing at all, depending on what it's set to do.

 ## Other Triggers:
 * Camera Advance Target